microsoft/ELL/StyleGuide.md

     #endif // MATRIX_H

 ### Function implementations
-Almost all function implementations belong in .cpp and .tcc files.
+Almost all function implementations belong in .cpp and in the implementation region of .h files.
 The exception is short single-instruction implementations of parameterless functions, which should appear in the .h file on the same line as the function declaration.
 For example:

     double GetValue() const { return _value; }  // inline implementation in .h file

-    double SetValue(double value);  // function has parameters - implementation belongs in .cpp or .tcc file
+    double SetValue(double value);  // function has parameters - implementation belongs in .cpp or the implementation region of the .h file

-    void Next() { _iterator++; _count++; }  // wrong: multi-instruction implementations belong in .cpp or .tcc files
+    void Next() { _iterator++; _count++; }  // wrong: multi-instruction implementations belong in .cpp or the implementation region of the .h files

     int GetIndex()  // wrong: inline implementation should occupy a single line {